walldmtd/fs-usage.yazi/README.md

 # fs-usage.yazi

-A [Yazi](https://github.com/sxyazi/yazi) plugin to show the used space in the current partition using `df`.
+A [Yazi](https://github.com/sxyazi/yazi) plugin to show the current partition's used space in the header or status.

 ![preview_normal.png](previews/preview_normal.png)